 - Multi-purpose: A good tool should not be limited to just data migration tasks but should be flexible to be used for a range of ETL processes and integration tasks, such as switching versions of SQL Server or loading data from APIs/third-party services.

-A Step-By-Step Guide to SQL Data Migration
+A Step-By-Step Guide to SQL Database Migration

 - Add a connector for the source SQL Server database by adding the connection parameters (access credentials and database name).
 This can be an on-premises SQL Server database, as illustrated in the example.